 - Night Light: I find that if I have to get up during the night most hotels have two lighting options to choose from: either a) stumble around in the pitch dark (not recommended unless you want to break your toe on a chair leg) or b) be blinded by a thousand suns when you flip the light on in the bathroom.
 Just pack a small nightlight that you can plug in in the bathroom before bed.
 They’re pretty cheap so if you forget one at a hotel it’s not a big loss.

-- White Noise: One of the main uses for my iPad is to run a White Noise app (I use the “White Noise” app from TMSOFT) while sleeping.
+- White Noise: One of the main uses for my iPad is to run a White Noise app while sleeping.
+I use the “White Noise” app from TMSOFT.
 There are a lot of noises in and around hotels that can disturb your sleep, so I recommend an app like this.
 You can select a range of sounds to play during the night – I use the “brown noise” setting but there are many others, like “ceiling fan”, “clothes dryer without change”, “rain on tent” and so on.
 I set the White Noise app to play a selection from my music library for the morning alarm, and set my phone’s alarm a few minutes after the iPad as a back-up alarm.

 - Roll with it: Rolling clothes in a bag is the most efficient way to pack.

-- Miracle Shirt: I just got this dress shirt from Mizzen+Main and the thing is impervious to wrinkles.
+- Miracle Shirt: This dress shirt from Mizzen+Main is impervious to wrinkles.
 I take it out of my luggage and it’s ready to go.
 I’m picky about shirts and iron them when I arrive in a hotel, so this is something of a revelation.
 Click here to get a discount on a Mizzen+Main shirt.

 “Anti Travel Hacks” (going against some hacks I’ve seen commonly recommended):